• Skip to main content

 • Fold in the butterscotch chips.

-• Spread mixture into lined pan and bake 25-30 minutes, until a toothpick inserted into the center comes out clean.
-The batter is a similar color to the toothpick, so look closely!
+• Spread mixture into lined pan and bake 20-25 minutes, until a toothpick inserted into the center comes out with just a few crumbs.

 • Cool completely, then cut into squares.